KRFOSS/kali-docs/virtualization/install-virtualbox-host/index.md

 - - -

-As we have altered our network repository, we need to re-build the cache.
+As we have altered our network repository, we need to re-build the cache:

 ```console
 kali@kali:~$ sudo apt update